 - Reservations, Conference and Banqueting

-This qualification is ideal to get you started on your career in hospitality—no previous qualifications required.
-For more information regarding these subject areas, give us a call on 01246 278931, or email email@example.com.
+To find out more about these subject areas, give us a call on 01246 278931, or email email@example.com.

-If you have not yet achieved grades A-C in GCSE Maths and English or equivalent, you will complete Functional Skills alongside the apprenticeship.
+If you do not have grades A-C/9-4 in GCSE Maths and English or equivalent, you will complete Functional Skills alongside the apprenticeship.
 It is nationally recognised, and is completed as part of the apprenticeship.
 See below for more information:

-- The courses will be completed at either Level 1 (GCSE E-D/1-3) or Level 2 (GCSE A-C/9-4) based on your learning requirements.
+- You will complete Functional Skills at either Level 1 (GCSE E-D/1-3) or Level 2 (GCSE A-C/9-4) based on your learning needs and prior achievements.

-- The vast majority of learning is delivered within the workplace by our professional tutors, either in person or by remote contact.
+- Tutors will deliver most learning within the workplace, either in person or by online learning.
 The only exceptions are the speaking and listening assessments, which may be delivered in a classroom.

-- The tutors will visit your workplace once a month for approximately 3-4 hours per session, dependent on your learning needs during your apprenticeship visits.
+- The tutors will visit your workplace once a month for roughly 3-4 hours per session, dependent on your learning needs during your apprenticeship visits.

-- With their expert help, you will have all the support you need to achieve your aspirations.
+- With their expert help, you will have all the support you need to achieve your goals.

 You do not need to visit a classroom to complete off-the-job training, and it will be completed within your normal working hours.
-As part of this training, one of our dedicated tutors will conduct both one-to-one workplace visits and remote learning sessions every 4-6 weeks, with the latter being delivered through video conferencing.
+As part of this training, one of our tutors will conduct both one-to-one workplace visits and remote learning sessions.
+This will take place every 4-6 weeks, with remote sessions delivered through video conferencing.
 Each session lasts 1½-4 hours, depending on your individual learning needs.

-As part of your qualification, you will complete an End-Point Assessment (EPA).
-In short, this assessment will help you to showcase the skills, knowledge and behaviours you have developed throughout the programme.
-You can achieve either a Pass, Merit or Distinction based on your final grade.
+As part of your apprenticeship, you will complete the End-Point Assessment (EPA).
+In short, this assessment will help you to showcase the skills, knowledge and behaviours you have developed through the programme.
+You can achieve either a Pass or Distinction based on your final grade.

-For the Level 2 Hospitality Team Member apprenticeship, the EPA consists of the following:
+For this apprenticeship, the EPA includes the following:

 - On-Demand Assessment

-- The on-demand assessment comprises of a multiple choice assessment to cover all options of the Hospitality Team Member Standard and scenario-based questions that are relevant to you.
+- In short, this is a multiple choice assessment to cover all options of the Hospitality Team Member Standard, including scenario-based questions that are relevant to you.

-- This can be taken online and in the workplace, if needed.
-No need to travel.
+- You may take it online or in the workplace, if needed.

 - Practical Observation

-- An independent assessor will observe how you prepare for customers, interact with customers, and deal with day-to-day situations.
+- For this assessment, an independent assessor will observe how you prepare for customers, interact with customers, and deal with day-to-day situations.

 - Business Project